SiliconLabs/automated-measurement-framework/README.md

 * `$local_python_dir`: A string that specifies the directory where the local Python environment will be installed.
 This variable should not be changed unless the `.gitignore` file is also updated.
 * `$venv_path`: A string that specifies the name of the virtual environment that will be created.
 * `$local_python_version`: A string that specifies the version of Python that will be installed in the local Python environment.
 The version must be in the format 3.x.x.
 The tested python version is 3.10.5
-* `$keysight_visa_exec`: A string that specifies the name of the Keysight VISA installer file.
-* `$keysight_visa_web_file`: A string that specifies the location of the Keysight VISA installer file on the SiLabs network.
 * `$ni_visa_exec`: A string that specifies the name of the NI-VISA installer file.
 * `$ni_visa_web_file`: A string that specifies the location of the NI-VISA installer file on the web.